 Drilling Systems Automation and Management

-John Macpherson, SPE, Senior Technical Adviser for Drilling Services, Baker Hughes
+John Macpherson, SPE, Senior Technical Advisor, Drilling Services, Baker Hughes

 No editorial available